 As students near their Bar/Bat Mitzvah, they learn the meaning of this important life cycle event.
 They attend services more frequently and discuss what being a Jewish adult is all about.
 On the day of his or her Bar/Bat Mitzvah, each student chants Torah and Haftarah, leads the d’var, and presents part, or all, of the Shabbat morning service.

-Throughout the service, Rabbi Jen (who knows each child very well) weaves in personal moments.
-She also tailors teachings and amount of English to match each family’s style.
-Before blessing each student, Rabbi Jen offers personal remarks about his or her gifts and strengths—making each Bar/Bat Mitzvah a truly meaningful experience.
+Throughout the service, Rabbi Jen and Rabbi Solomon weave in personal moments with each child.
+They also tailor teachings and amount of English to match each family’s style.
+Before blessing each student, the rabbis offer personal remarks about his or her gifts and strengths—making each Bar/Bat Mitzvah a truly meaningful experience.